METHOD OF FORCED INDUCTION (or GENERATIVE INDUCTION)

 If you like that, Check this out!

-You can manipulate the equations, as the example above, so that the sum will always be a
+You can manipulate the equations, as the example above, so that the sum will always be a single power Nn.

 Can you spot the pattern?